 PLEASE NOTE: A withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress (SAP).
 Please view the section on Satisfactory Academic Progress for Financial Aid located on this page.

-If you never attend or cease attendance in a class and receive a Z grade, your financial aid will be reviewed resulting in either full or partial cancelation of federal funds.
+An unofficial withdrawal is an administrative withdrawal when the student stops attending a course.
+The instructor reports last date attended in the system and a failing Z-grade is assigned.
+If you never attend or cease attendance in a class and receive a Z grade, your financial aid will be reviewed resulting in either full or partial cancellation of federal funds.
 If there is any combination of dropped/withdrawn courses, Z grades or No Shows received that result in zero hours of enrollment for a term, your file will be reviewed in conjunction with the Return of Title IV funds calculation procedures.

 How is my account affected?

 The federal recalculation of aid is determined on a pro-rated basis, taking into consideration the actual number of days that a student is in attendance.
+If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned.
+If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement (PWD) of the earned aid that was not received.
 You will not be required to return any portion of your federal financial aid if you complete at least 60% of the term (as determined by your last date of attendance reported by your instructor(s)).
 State regulations and scholarship criteria differ from federal requirements, therefore those funds will be reviewed separately.

 Once the recalculation is completed you will receive notification of any action to your account.
-If the recalculation indicates that you are eligible for a Post Withdrawal Disbursement (PWD) in the form of loan funds, you are required to submit the requested documentation within 14 days from the date of the notice or funds will not be disbursed to your account.
+If the recalculation indicates that you are eligible for a post withdrawal disbursement in the form of loan funds, you are required to submit the requested documentation within 14 days from the date of the notice or funds will not be disbursed to your account.
 Eligible grant funds from a PWD will automatically disburse to your Franklin University account and either be refunded to you or will pay on any remaining balance owed to the University.